 When we cross that finish line in victory, it will all be worth it.

-God blesses those who patiently endure testing and temptation.
-Afterward they will receive the crown of life that God has promised to those who love him. – James 1:12 (NLT)
+Blessed is a man who perseveres under trial; for once he has been approved, he will receive the crown of life which the Lord has promised to those who love Him. – James 1:12